Financial Services Law

 We assist businesses in all areas of Financial Services Law

-Financial Services Law covers a broad range of law applicable to clients within the financial services industry such as banks, insurance companies, medical aid schemes, asset managers, MANCOs, financial advisors, pension funds, private equity funds and cryptocurrency exchanges.
+Financial Service Law covers a broad range of finance regulatory laws applicable to clients within the financial services industry such as banks, financial institutions, insurance companies, medical aid schemes, asset managers, MANCOs, financial advisors, pension funds, private equity funds and cryptocurrency exchanges.

 We are also up-to-date on the twin peaks regulatory changes including the new market conduct legislation of the Conduct of Financial Institutions Bill (COFI) which is soon to become effective.